KetanRaghuwanshi/StudentManagementSystem/README.md

 # 🎓 Student Management System

-A fully functional **JavaFX-based Student Management System**.
-This GUI-based project allows users to perform core operations like adding, viewing, updating, deleting, and searching student records, with data persistence.
+A fully functional JavaFX-based Student Management System.
+This GUI-based project allows users to perform core operations like adding, viewing, updating, deleting, and searching student records, with JDBC integration for data persistence, ensuring that student data is saved in a MySQL database.

 ---